|Faculty/School:||Faculty of Arts, School of Languages, Cultures & Linguistics|

 PhD project: The PhD project will be concerned with the encoding of three-participant events and basic valence orientation, either (a) across the participating DoBeS language projects, (b) across a larger sample of languages or (c) in an individual language, e.g. on the basis of original fieldwork.

-Candidates will be based at Monash’s Clayton Campus and will be expected to start in 2013.
-The top-up scholarship will be contingent on the candidate successfully applying for an Australian Postgraduate Award (APA) or Monash Graduate Scholarship (MGS). http://www.monash.edu.au/migr/support/scholarships/major/
+Candidates will be based at Monash’s Clayton Campus and will be expected to start by early 2014.
+The top-up scholarship will be contingent on the candidate successfully applying for an Australian Postgraduate Award (APA) or Monash Graduate Scholarship (MGS).
+More information on these scholarships: http://www.monash.edu.au/migr/support/scholarships/major/

 International students should note that the scholarship does not cover foreign-student tuition fees.
 However, for outstanding applicants there is opportunity to apply for additional tuition fee scholarships.
 Interested applicants are strongly advised to refer to the website below for more information.
 Candidates will be required to meet Monash entry requirements which may include English language skills. http://www.arts.monash.edu.au/hdr/studyoptions/phd.php